 One of the undergirding suppositions of this whole adventure is that our living place effectively defines not simply our life but, very significantly, our self -- we are our environment.
 To design our place of living is to, in a strong way, design ourself.
 We can say something similar of our neighbors, colleagues, friends, and companions.
 Who we surround ourself with really matters.
-It fundamentally influences all the curves of normalcy that we walk around with, and against which we measure ourself and the world.
+It fundamentally influences all the curves of normalcy that we walk around with, and against which we measure ourself and the world -- to say nothing of the emotional space we collectively create.
 The quote is, "We are the average of the five people we spend the most time with."
 So, who are we?

 We recognize that these inclusions are simultaneously exclusive, and that we hold them for the utility of the community and the prospect of synergy, not as a measure of any one's being.
-That is to say, some of the best people we have ever met might not meet these criteria, and we pause at both holding them out and not pulling them in, and also at the very nature of restriction; yet we do gatekeep because it permits the building of something beyond the least common denominator.
+That is to say, some of the best people we have ever known probably do not meet these criteria, and we pause at both holding them out and not pulling them in, and also at the very nature of restriction; yet we do filter because it permits the building of something beyond the least common denominator.

 Non-dogmatic : We are for a measured openness and flexibility in thought, being open-minded without letting our brains fall out.
 An inflexible and coercive intellectual framework does not allow for personal evolution, nor for friends.

-Yet, knowing this, while push does not come to shove, some of us would prefer to not kill other sentient animals.
+Yet, knowing this, while push does not come to shove, some of us would prefer to not unnecessarily kill other sentient animals.
 And so we won't.
 Whether it's a bug or a feature of the heart -- and not as an answer to what we feel for the world, but as a response -- we choose to live and let live.
+Yet, beneath this we recognize that it is not death, not even harm, which we should truly recognize, but the acting heart, and whether it moves out of grace and love.
 We do not judge anyone for what goes into their mouth, not even ourselves.

 The uniquely vegetarian kitchen and farm is a utilitarian solution to a community small in size, perhaps a shared preference for the food at our table, and the attempt at synergy and the promise of coordination.
 But it cannot be -- and a true farm, and the lessons it gives do not permit it to be -- a dogma or neat line that one does not cross.
 It is a leaning.
 At times life will pull us into death, because, of course, that is as it is.